My Best Bet: Critical response

 Edmund Lee of the South China Morning Post gave the film 3.5/5 stars, finding it "amusing but fairly unrefined in its first half", while praising Chu Pak Hong's portrayal of a "deceptively hackneyed villain" for adding unpredictability and life to the film, particularly through his fourth-wall-breaking scenes, and commending writer-director Alan Lo's "snappier, wittier, and more inventive" screenplay, which evolved into an effective comedy compared to his previous works in other genres.
 Keith Ho, writing for HK01, described the film as a "delightful and warm-hearted comedy" that combines humor with a simple yet engaging story featuring strong performances, particularly from Chu Pak Hong, while incorporating surprising fourth-wall-breaking elements that ultimately deliver a positive message about resilience and support in challenging times.

 Siu Yu of am730 considered the film a refreshing and unexpectedly delightful Chinese New Year film that, despite its seemingly unremarkable production values, delivers frequent laughs, a heartfelt story, and strong performances, ultimately conveying a critical message about anti-gambling.
-Ho Tak of Harper's Bazaar also found the film to be "a surprising dark horse among the 2025 Chinese New Year films", complimenting its heartfelt exploration of family and anti-gambling themes while highlighting strong performances, especially from Chu Pak Hong, which enhance its quality as a "genuinely entertaining comedy".
+Ho Tak of Harper's Bazaar also found the film to be "a surprising dark horse among the 2025 Chinese New Year films", complimenting its heartfelt exploration of family and anti-gambling themes and strong performances, especially from Chu Pak Hong who turns the film into a "genuinely entertaining comedy".